 - (a) Yes, this is correct.
 If an underlying exposure is classified as defaulted under the Account Status field (i.e. the values 'DFLT', 'NDFT', 'DTCR', 'DADB', or 'REDF' are entered, or, where connected with a default event 'OTHR' is entered), then the Default Amount and Default Date fields must also be completed.
-In all other cases ND5 must be entered. - (b) Neither the default amount (RREL71) nor the default date (RREL72) should change after it has been entered the first time.
+In all other cases ND5 must be entered. - (b) Neither the default amount (RREL71) nor the default date (RREL72) should change after it has been entered the first time, unless the defaulted amount has not yet been fixed/finalised and is subject to further adjustments (e.g. as further missed payments and fees are cumulated).
 These two fields should not change even if there are adjustments to the Account Status field, such as a change in the type of default (e.g. a switch from 'DFLT' representing 'Defaulted according to Article 178 of Regulation (EU) No 575/2013' to 'DTCR' representing 'Defaulted both according to Article 178 of Regulation (EU) No 575/2013 and according to another definition of default being met').
 Whereas RREL71 and RREL72 should not change, in contrast, allocated Losses (RREL73) should continually be updated to reflect the most recent situation as at the data cut-off date, i.e. as recoveries are collected and the work out process progresses.

 The Default Amount and Default Date fields (RREL71 and RREL72) should also not be updated and changed in the event where the underlying exposure becomes performing again (i.e. the Account Status field code entered becomes 'PERF', whereas in previous data submissions the Account Status field indicated that the underlying exposure was in 'default').
+However, for second-order or further defaults (i.e. loans that have entered into a default status after being re-performing from a first or previous default), the default amount and default date should be updated and should reflect the latest information on the default event.